mihail911/mihail911.github.io/src/pages/articles/2018-15-10---Fast-Object-Detection-With-Fast-RCNN/index.md

 Fast R-CNN also introduced a number of optimizations that sped up both training and testing time for the model.

-First off, rather than use training minibatches consisting completely of RoIs from different images (which leads to slow convergence), Fast R-CNN samples a set of RoIs (like 64) from two images.
+First off, rather than use training minibatches consisting completely of RoIs from different images (which leads to slow convergence), Fast R-CNN samples a set of RoIs (around 64) from two images.
 This ends up being roughly **64x** faster than sampling one RoI from 128 different images!

 Another source of inefficiency for R-CNN-based architectures is that nearly half of the forward pass time